-Day 1 – Edinburgh – Inverness
+Day 1 – from Edinburgh to Inverness

 We took the opportunity to enjoy the lights of the bridges over the Ness River and to spend some time at the Hootenanny Pub for some excellent Scottish Folk music with a “dram of scotch” (a glass of whisky).

-We left at 6 am on a Friday morning to catch the first ferry to Orkney in Gills Bay.
+We left Inverness at 6 am on a Friday morning to catch the first ferry to Orkney at Gills Bay.
 You need to be at the terminal at least 15 minutes before the ferry leaves.
 The crossover is only 1 hour, enough time to enjoy a coffee with a bacon & egg breakfast roll in the lounge of the ship.
 At 10 am, we were finally in Orkney, starting a long day of visits on the Mainland.

 In the suburbs, we visited Highland Park Distillery and found out why it is one of the best whisky in the world.
 It seems that the very mild climate of Orkney (5°C minimum in the winter and 14°C maximum in the summer) and the sweet peat that does not contain any wood (there is no tree on Orkney) would be the main reasons of its remarkably balanced flavours.

 Skara Brae is an ancient pre-historical village of small houses that were built underground approximately from 5000 AC.
 The perfect organisation of the village, the smart way of using the space and the natural resources to insulate the house and prepare the food was incredible.

 Day 4 – Scapa Flow & Hoy Island

-We only had the time to visit the museum in the old pump house, but we were already impressed with what we saw.
-So many objects, photos, uniforms, press articles, mechanical parts and weapons from the wrecks, propaganda posters, etc. We could have spent hours and hours there.
-If you have the opportunity to go to Hoy, don’t miss the chance of visiting the Lyness Museum.
-Good news: it is free!
+We only had the time to visit the museum in the old pump house, but we were already impressed with what we saw: so many objects, photos, uniforms, press articles, mechanical parts and weapons from the wrecks, propaganda posters, etc. I could have spent hours and hours there.
+If you have the opportunity to go to Hoy, don’t miss the chance of visiting the Lyness Museum especially since the entrance is free!

-Day 5 – Stromness – John’O Groat – Keiss – Wick – Edinburgh
+Day 5 – from Stromness to Edinburgh

-If you enjoyed this post, subscribe to WAD Newsletter to receive the latest posts and all the behind the scenes stories once a month (100% guaranteed spam-free) unity of the World Adventure Divers!
+If you enjoyed this post, subscribe to WAD Newsletter to receive the latest posts directly into your inbox!

 PIN IT FOR LATER